Aparna-Praturi/EDA/Readme.md

 - Gender enrollment gaps narrowed significantly from 1990 to 2010.

 - Official school entrance age varies between 5 – 7 years globally.

+- Regional and Economic Disparities: Significant regional and economic disparities exist in educational outcomes, with countries in Sub-Saharan Africa and South Asia facing particular challenges.

+- Gender Gaps: While progress has been made, gender gaps persist in education, particularly in certain regions and income levels.
+Girls are often underrepresented in certain subjects and levels of education.

+- Educational Indicators: Enrollment rates, teacher-student ratios, and student performance vary significantly across countries and regions.
+Low enrollment rates, particularly in primary education, indicate a lack of access to educational opportunities.
+High teacher-student ratios can hinder effective teaching and learning.

+- Socioeconomic Factors: Economic development is strongly correlated with educational outcomes, but cultural and societal factors also play a significant role.
+Poverty, conflict, and cultural norms that prioritize traditional gender roles can limit access to education and hinder learning.